Last updated March 5, 2021

 With mild winters, warm summers, incredible food, a marina full of yachts and a coast filled with luxurious homes, Monaco has a lot going in its favor.
 It’s also one of the safest countries in the world, with practically zero crime, high-tech security cameras throughout the city, and an abundant and active police force.

-Add to that the fact that Nice Cote d’Azur Airport is just a 30-minute drive away and you have a perfect base from which to travel throughout Europe and the rest of the world for both business and leisure purposes.
+Add to that the fact that Nice Cote d’Azur Airport is just a 30-minute drive away where you can catch a two-hour flight to almost any major European city and you have the perfect base from which to travel throughout Europe and the rest of the world for both business and leisure purposes.

 Monaco earned its reputation as a haven for the rich long before many other players in the offshore world even got into the game.
 In fact, the country chose to abolish its income tax in 1869 — almost a century and a half ago — making it the only sovereign zero-tax jurisdiction in Europe.
 Monaco has been in the zero tax game for a long time and it’s quite apparent that the strategy has worked well for them.